 Variolation, that is, the inoculation of smallpox material in people who have not experienced natural smallpox, appears to have been a prophylactic used for centuries in much of Asia and North Africa (Huth 2005).
 It was introduced to England in 1721 by Lady Mary Wortley Montagu, the wife of the British ambassador to Constantinople.
 Although variolation was believed to be safer than naturally acquired smallpox, however, it was not without danger.
 In 1722 and 1723, respectively, the English physicians John Arbuthnot (1665-1735) and James Jurin (1684-1750) used the bills of mortality in London in an attempt to compare mortality from natural smallpox with mortality due to variolation (Boylston 2010).
-In 1722, Thomas Nettleton, a physician inoculator in Halifax, reported that about one in five patients with smallpox in parts of Yorkshire and neighbouring counties had died while there had been no deaths among the 61 people that he had inoculated (Nettleton 1722).
+In 1722, Thomas Nettleton, a physician inoculator in Halifax, reported that about one in five patients with smallpox in parts of Yorkshire and neighbouring counties had died while there had been no deaths among the 61 people whom he had inoculated (Nettleton 1722).
 Comparisons based on larger numbers in England and New England were subsequently published (Boylston 1726; Scheuchzer 1729).
 These confirmed that variolation was a less risky option when the risk of contracting natural smallpox was increased, but confirmed that the former was not innocuous (Huth 2005; Boylston and Williams 2008; 2010).

 The application and evaluation of variolation during the 18th century represented a major public health advance.
 However, it had been recognized in south west England that natural infection with cowpox (Variolæ Vaccinæ) also protected against subsequent infection with smallpox.
 Furthermore, in 1774, during an outbreak of smallpox at Yetminster, Benjamin Jesty (a farmer), “reasoning upon the nature of the affection among cows, and from knowing its effects in the casual way among men”, deliberately infected his wife and two sons with cowpox to protect them against smallpox (Pearson et al 1805).
 It was not until 31 years later, however, that Jesty’s ‘vaccination’ (as it came to be called), the continuing good health of his family, and the resistance of his son to deliberate attempts to infect him with smallpox, were eventually recorded in a medical journal (Pearson et al 1805).